thealing/GameFramework/docs/README.md

 ## Getting Started

-To initialize a game, follow the established configuration and event-driven sequence:
+Initialize the engine by the following configuration and event-driven lifecycle:

 1. **Configure Application**: Before creating the window, set key application metadata using the `config` system.
     ```c